 Take your cue from Bear Grylls, Levison Wood and Meryl Streep in The River Wild.

 The River Taylor Lodge is where guests refuel for their next adventures.
 A resident chef tailors to tastes, with all meals planned in advance (so no frowning over a menu).
-Once a week, the hotel hosts a barbecue starring local meat; tables are set up among the trees, under twinkling hanging lights.
+The hotel can host a barbecue starring local meat; tables are set up among the trees, under twinkling hanging lights.

-Pleasingly, alcohol is included in the room rates (you get a fine selection of wines in the on-the-house minibars, too).
+Pleasingly, alcohol is included in the room rates.
 Help yourself to drinks from the bar in the main lodge; from 6pm, a bartender takes over.

 Mealtimes are flexed around the day’s activities, rather than being set in stone.

 Order from a set menu of daily options.
-If you get peckish or thirsty between mealtimes, make the most of your generous on-the-house organic minibar, which is stocked with delicious treats such as olives, chocolate pretzels, soft drinks and wine.
+If you get peckish or thirsty between mealtimes, make the most of your generous on-the-house organic minibar, which is stocked with delicious treats such as olives, chocolate pretzels and soft drinks.